joseph-eccles/api-docs/README.md

 ### Deployment Steps

-1. **_GitHub Actions Workflow:_** The repository contains a .github/workflows/deploy.yml file that defines the deployment process.
+1. **GitHub Actions Workflow:** The repository contains a .github/workflows/deploy.yml file that defines the deployment process.
 It builds the static site using Next.js and then deploys it to the gh-pages branch.
-2. **_GitHub Pages Configuration:_** The repository is configured to serve the static site from the gh-pages branch.
-The site is accessible at <a href="https://joseph-eccles.github.io/api-docs" target="_blank"></a>.
+2. **GitHub Pages Configuration:** The repository is configured to serve the static site from the gh-pages branch.
+The site is accessible at <a href="https://joseph-eccles.github.io/api-docs" target="_blank">joseph-eccles.github.io/api-docs</a>.

 ## Docs-as-Code Approach

 This project follows the Docs-as-Code approach, which means that the documentation is treated as code and maintained in the same way as software code:

-- **_Version Control:_** The documentation is stored in a Git repository, allowing for version control, collaboration, and tracking of changes.
+- **Version Control:** The documentation is stored in a Git repository, allowing for version control, collaboration, and tracking of changes.
-- **_Continuous Integration/Continuous Deployment (CI/CD):_** GitHub Actions automates the process of deploying the documentation whenever changes are made to the main branch.
+- **Continuous Integration/Continuous Deployment (CI/CD):** GitHub Actions automates the process of deploying the documentation whenever changes are made to the main branch.
-- **_Markdown and MDX Files:_** The documentation is written in Markdown and MDX, which makes it easy to collaborate and contribute using text-based files.
+- **Markdown and MDX Files:** The documentation is written in Markdown and MDX, which makes it easy to collaborate and contribute using text-based files.